Contact Building and Energy

 Consumer Protection recommends keeping a diary regarding the work progress, weather conditions and contractor/supervisor contact, but at a minimum make sure you take notes on all discussions with the builder or builder representative and keep copies of any written communications.

-Should the attempt to resolve the issue directly with the builder be unsuccessful the Building Commission’s dispute resolution process may be able to assist consumers and industry.
+Should the attempt to resolve the issue directly with the builder be unsuccessful our dispute resolution process may be able to assist consumers and industry.

 Indications that a builder might be in financial distress may come to light in a variety of ways.
 Social media is one way that consumers and tradesmen quickly circulate their concerns.
 A high number of incomplete projects or the builder failing to respond to its clients are clearly worrying signs.
 However, it is important to engage in dialogue with your builder and resist the urge to rush to judgement before obtaining enough information.

-The Building Commission works closely with home indemnity insurers.
+Building and Energy works closely with home indemnity insurers.
 We also undertake investigations when concerns about improper conduct are identified with the building contractor.
 In appropriate cases the Building Services Board will commence proceedings to deregister a builder if it believes it is in the public interest to do.

 Company insolvencies are covered by Commonwealth law via the Corporation Act 2001, or when an individual building contractor becomes bankrupt, via the Bankruptcy Act 1996.
-The Building Commission does not play a role in triggering company administration or bankruptcy proceedings.
+Building and Energy does not play a role in triggering company administration or bankruptcy proceedings.

 We understand this is a frustrating time for anyone who has incomplete work but it’s important to know that all residential building work valued over $20,000 is required to be covered by home indemnity insurance (HII).